JoeHitHard/apptuit-py/README.md

 ```
 #### Error Handling
-While sending data from ApptuitReporter some datapoints might have errors you can use the parameter error_handler
+While sending data from ApptuitReporter some datapoints might have errors or server errors might occur, you can
-to work on those errors, you can pass any parameters to that error handler as kwargs to ApptuitReporter object.
+use the parameter error_handler to work on those errors.
+You cant pass any parameters to that error handler but
-There is a default error handler which will write the errors to stderr.
-If you dont want any error handling you
+can use the python feature like closure or use partial from functools package.
+There is a default error handler
+which will write the errors to stderr.
+If you dont want any error handling you can pass `error_handler=None` which
-can pass `error_handler=None` which will disable default error handler.
+will disable default error handler.
 ```python
 from apptuit.pyformance import ApptuitReporter from pyformance import MetricsRegistry